andreasmhallberg/readingnotes/Bohas, 1990. The Arabic Linguistic Tradition.md

   - Accusative marks *mafʿūl bih* (direct object)
   - Genitive marks *iḍāfa*
   - All other uses secondary and derived from these.

-- Only holds for nouns. *iʿrāb* in nouns not seen as conveying semantic information. "verbal *iʿrāb* was simply 'formal'" 44
+- Only case, not mood, seen as conveying semantic information. "verbal *iʿrāb* was simply 'formal'" 44

 - "lack of interest in the semantics of the verbal system, which was never approached in a systematic way" 55